Kent's Clearing guide for parents and carers

 Before your child starts calling university hotlines, help them to gather some essential info.
 They’ll need their UCAS Personal ID, details of their qualifications (including GCSE and equivalent results), and examination bodies.
 We've put together a list of these things to get you ready for results day.
 Download the checklist before results day to help you get organised.

-Although you can’t call on their behalf, you can help them prepare for possible questions, read and remind them of what’s included in their personal statement and stay with them for moral support as they call around.
+You may also need to encourage your child to make phone calls.
+Although you can’t call on their behalf, you can help them prepare for possible questions, read and remind them of what’s included in their personal statement and stay with them for moral support as they make those calls.

 Clearing can still be overwhelming, even if your child has done everything they can to prepare.
 To help maintain their momentum, be on hand to provide meals and snacks and encourage them to take regular breaks.
 They might not want to move an inch from their computer for fear of missing out, but it’s important to have time away from their screen.
-Giving them a space that is quiet and free from distractions is really helpful too.
+Giving them a quiet space free from distractions can be helpful too.

 Our campus tours are open to everyone, whether you're just beginning to look at universities, or you've already applied to Kent.
 We tailor our tours for your needs and will be able to answer any queries you have about your Clearing application.
 Book your campus tour online.